LOCATION

 ACTIVITIES

-A bi-lingual and interactive website will be produced which will act as an archive of art and protest in Iraq.
+A bi-lingual and interactive website has been produced which will act as an archive of art and protest in Iraq.
+See the full https://tishreen.org/ website.